mirako-ai/mirako-cli/README.md

 # List all avatars
 mirako avatar list

-# Generate a new avatar from text prompt
+# Generate a new avatar from text prompt (max 1000 characters)
 mirako avatar generate --prompt "A professional business woman in a suit"

 # Build avatar from image